haplesshero13/lcc-lc3/README.md

 a to-do list.

 ###INSTALLATION INSTRUCTIONS
-Untar the package with a command like 'tar -xzf lcc-1.1.tar.gz.'
+Change to the lcc directory with `cd lcc-1.3`

-From the top-level directory type 'configure'
+From the top-level directory type `configure`

-Now install the lcc/lc3 binaries by typing 'make install'
+Now install the lcc/lc3 binaries by typing `make install`

 If everything goes well, the make process will create a directory off the top level called "install".
 It should contain the various binaries needed